kubernetes/enhancements/keps/sig-api-machinery/3962-mutating-admission-policies/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->
+Here are the alternative considerations compared to using the apply configurations introduced by Server Side Apply.

+### Alternative 1: JSONPatch

+Mutating Admission Webhooks express intended mutation in JSONPatch.
+Previous attempt by  Andrew Sy Kim proposed a similar solution.
+However, because MutatingAdmissionPolicy, running inside the API server, no longer requires a remote call, modification can apply without serialization as JSONPatch.
+- Pros:
+  - Same as the current way Mutation Webhook used
+  - Support most of the existing use cases
+  - Low learning curve while migration from Mutation Webhook
+- Cons:
+  - No type checking
+  - Long JSON in declarative API
+  - Do not support types like `strategicMergePatch`, `JSONMergePatch` and `ApplyConfigurations`
+  - Low learning curve while setting up mutations from scratch

+### Alternative 2: Introduce new syntax

+Another alternative consideration would be rewriting your own merge algorithm which is a lot of duplicated effort.
+- Pros:
+  - More flexibility on how merging works
+  - Support most of the existing use cases
+- Cons:
+  - Duplicated effort
+  - Introducing a new language model into k8s which increase the maintenance effort

 ## Infrastructure Needed (Optional)